 Goldsworth Primary School Curriculum

 Teachers plan the curriculum around the needs of our children and have the freedom to adapt the curriculum in response to the children’s interests.
-Individual teachers too bring their own interests and these may shape certain aspects of the curriculum, for example, a teacher who has spent some years living in Japan will inspire the children more about this country than another.
-In order to ensure continuity and progression across subjects, each curriculum area has a subject leader and the whole curriculum is monitored and improved by our assistant head responsible for the curriculum.
+Individual teachers can bring their own interests into the curriculum and these may shape certain aspects of the curriculum, for example, a teacher who has spent some years living in Japan will inspire the children more about this country than another.
+In order to ensure continuity and progression across subjects, each curriculum area has a Curriculum Innovation team and the whole curriculum is monitored and improved by our Assistant Head responsible for the curriculum.